julianidiart/notes/books/escaping-the-build-trap.md

   - Prioritize work using frameworks like _Cost of Delay_, which helps evaluate the urgency and value of features.
 - **Definition of Done**: Not just about shipping a feature but ensuring it achieves the desired outcome.
 - Post-launch, measure the solution’s impact and continuously refine based on user feedback and performance metrics.

+## Part V: The Product-Led Organization

+### Outcome-Focused Communication

+- **Quarterly Business Reviews**: Review progress toward strategic intents and business outcomes.
+The leadership team evaluates financial performance, customer outcomes, and the impact of product initiatives.
+- **Product Initiative Reviews**: Product teams assess the progress of options against product initiatives, presenting experiment results, releases, and asking for additional funding.
+- **Release Reviews**: Monthly meetings to showcase upcoming releases and their expected outcomes, ensuring alignment across teams.
+- _Roadmaps_ should not be static Gantt charts but dynamic documents that reflect the evolving nature of strategy, product initiatives, and development stages (Experiment, Alpha, Beta, General Availability).
+- A clear communication strategy ensures that sales teams know what products are available and what to expect in the near term, avoiding the pitfalls of over-promising features.

+### Rewards and Incentives

+- **Current Reward Structures**: Often, bonuses and incentives are tied to output-based measures like the number of features shipped, which reinforces the build trap.
+- **Outcome-Based Rewards**: Organizations should align incentives with business outcomes, customer satisfaction, and learning.
+Product managers and teams should be rewarded for achieving real impact rather than shipping features.
+- Product managers should push back against incentives that encourage feature output.
+Aligning reward structures with the success of outcomes will prevent teams from gaming the system to "check off" deliverables without adding real value.
+- Adjust sales compensation to include metrics for retention and customer satisfaction to prevent over-promising and churn.

+### Safety and Learning

+- Innovative organizations create a culture where teams can fail and learn without fear of punishment.
+Failure should be seen as part of the learning process, provided it leads to improved outcomes.
+- Failure should not be celebrated in isolation—learning from failure and applying those lessons is key.
+- Experimenting early reduces the risk of large, costly failures.
+Teams that learn from small failures can mitigate larger risks down the line.
+- Leaders should set boundaries (e.g., time, budget) for experimentation but give teams enough autonomy to explore new ideas and solutions.
+- Rolling out new features to a smaller group of users (_Alpha_, _Beta_) helps to minimize the risk of large-scale failures and allows for iterative improvements before general release.

+### Budgeting

+- Yearly budgets that are tied to feature roadmaps often limit flexibility, force teams to build unnecessary features, and prevent adaptation during the year.
+- Treat product development like a _venture capitalist_ would: fund small bets, validate their success, and scale up investments as solutions prove viable.
+- Continuously allocate funds based on product team performance, learning, and outcomes.
+Adjust investments to reflect progress rather than locking teams into rigid yearly budgets.
+- Teams should not feel compelled to spend their entire yearly budget if a project does not prove to be valuable.
+Budgeting should incentivize learning and value creation over spending for the sake of it.

+### Customer Centricity

+- **Customer-Centric Mindset**: Being product-led means deeply understanding the customer’s needs and continuously solving their problems.
+- Successful product-led companies, like John Deere and Amazon, ensure their teams regularly _interact with customers_ to stay aligned with their needs and evolving problems.

+### Marquetly: The Product-Led Company

+- The company escaped the build trap by adopting an outcome-oriented, customer-centric mindset.
+It aligned the entire organization around strategic goals and invested in experimentation to find the right solutions.
+- Success hinged on the CEO’s commitment to changing the company’s culture and mindset.
+- By continuously focusing on solving customer problems and iterating based on feedback, Marquetly grew significantly, ultimately leading to its acquisition.
+- The shift from feature output to outcome-based success was gradual but critical.
+Product managers were empowered to focus on learning and experimentation, leading to a more innovative, adaptable company.